-- Cut the apples into quarters, peel, core then slice them and put into a pan with 3 tablespoons of cold water.
+- Peel & chop the apples and put into a pan with 4 tablespoons of cold water.

 - Bring to a boil, then reduce the heat to medium, cover with a lid and cook for 6 - 8 minutes until the apples are soft.